uwplse/szalinski/README.md

 ## Getting started

-* Please download the `.ova` file from the link and open it with Virtual Box by going to `File -> import appliance` and giving the path to the `.ova` file and clicking on `continue`.
+* Please download the `.ova` file [here](https://drive.google.com/drive/folders/1w28mR3hrINCKBkvj1j0GF61mzEsAq7vM) and open it with Virtual Box by going to `File -> import appliance` and giving the path to the `.ova` file and clicking on `continue`.
 In the next window that pops up, click on `Import`.
 It should take a few minutes to import.